Highway 1 Corridor Investment Program

 - Regional Surface Transportation Program (RSTP): Approximately $2.5 million to $3 million annually for projects in Santa Cruz County.
 This funding source is dependent on federal transportation appropriations.

 - Local Sales Tax: A transportation sales tax measure is being considered for the November 2016 ballot.
-A ½ cent sales tax measure would generate approximately $15 million annually for transportation projects in Santa Cruz County.
+The ½ cent sales tax would generate approximately $15 million annually allocated to projects throughout the county in the Transportation Improvement Plan.

-- Other Local Revenue Generating Measures: A vehicle registration fee or traffic impact fees could be considered in the future to provide funding for Highway 1 projects.
+- Other Local Revenue Generating Measures: A vehicle registration fee or traffic impact fees could be considered in the future to provide funding for Highway 1 and other projects in the county.

-- Other Potential Funding: New state bond measures, new road user fees, and special grants.
+- Other State and Federal Funding Sources: State or federal infrastructure investment programs or bond measures, road user fees, and special grants.
 From time to time, opportunities arise to fund projects that are essentially “one-time” events.
 California’s Proposition 1B Corridor Mobility Program, passed in 2006, provided funding for transportation projects statewide, including $13.8 million for the construction of the Highway 1 Soquel/Morrissey Auxiliary Lanes Project completed in December 2013.
 Another example includes federal sources such as the American Recovery and Reinvestment Act of 2009 which provided more than $12 million for transportation projects in Santa Cruz County.
 These projects were able to move forward because they were closer to being “shovel ready” and were in a position to meet state and federal funding requirements.

 Senior Transportation Planner